qoiz12/Wellington/README.md

 # Setup
 ### Packages
-Linux: Run the install_dependencies.sh, Have FLASK Installed.
+Linux: Run the install_dependencies.sh, Have FLASK and Flask-HTTPAuth Installed.

 Windows: python3 and PIP, Chromium.
-FOR PYTHON: requests beautifulsoup4 selenium webdriver-manager.
+FOR PYTHON: requests beautifulsoup4 selenium webdriver-manager Flask-HTTPAuth.
 ### Guide
 Step 1.
 Run the main.py and wait until it starts saying scanning ... etc.
 Step 2.
 Kill the Main.py task.